 Investing our values

-Like the candles on a birthday cake, the mission of the Church Extension Fund and its Board has reflected the bright points of difference that set both apart from other loan-offering institutions.
 “We are a real-world ministry that exists to serve the needs of Disciples of Christ congregations,” says Erick D. (Rick) Reisinger, DCEF President.
 “As such, we have always been able to do what banks and savings & loans simply can’t; to operate in a way that supports the shared values of Disciples the world over.”

 For example, as early as the 1950s, the organization that is now DCEF began advising congregations to improve accessibility in their buildings with renovation projects.
-Through special gifts from Disciples donors, a low interest loan fund was established to help churches correct physical barrier issues in their facilities.
+Through special gifts from Disciples donors, a low-interest loan fund was established to help churches correct physical barrier issues in their facilities.
 The Accessibility Loan Fund is still active and available today.

 In the 1960s and 1970s, we became actively involved in Project Equality, urging our congregations to work with contractors and companies that were equal opportunity employers.
 We also enabled individuals and congregations to place their investment funds in a pool that offered reduced-interest loans to African-American churches with small memberships.